Minor & Cardinal Sins

-Growing up in Syria, I learned quickly what exactly constituted a political sin, or an error in one’s political reasoning.
-These were not only sins in the eyes of official Syria.
-They were equally sins in the eyes of popular culture, including my high school friends, all born like me, in post-1963 Syria, where Baathist indoctrination was constant.
-I knew I had committed a sin, not only because of the look I instantly got, the open eyes staring at me with disbelief, but also because of the lecture that was certain to follow.
+Growing up in Syria, I quickly learned exactly what constituted a political sin, or an error in one’s political reasoning.
+These were not only sins in the eyes of official Syria, they were equally sins in the eyes of popular culture, including my high school friends, all born, like me, in post-1963 Syria, where Ba’thist indoctrination was constant.
+I knew I had committed a sin not only because of the look I instantly got, the open eyes staring at me with disbelief, but also because of the lecture that was certain to follow.
 I also learned, that there were sins that could be forgiven, provided certain acts of atonement were carried out, and sins that branded you forever as suspicious and almost certainly an ‘agent’ of a hostile power.

-Peace Makers – minor with serious cardinal potential: I was eleven when the late Egyptian president Anwar Sadat visited Israel, twelve, when the Camp David Accords were signed, and twenty eight when the Israeli-Jordanian peace deal was signed in 1994.
-As I watched these events, I always had a pleasant feeling.
+Peace Makers — minor with serious cardinal potential: I was eleven when the late Egyptian president, Anwar Sadat, visited Israel; twelve, when the Camp David Accords were signed; and twenty eight when the Israeli-Jordanian peace deal was signed in 1994.
+As I watched these events, I always had a feeling of satisfaction.
 Not because I felt the treaties restored all of the ‘rights’ that should have been restored, nor because I felt they succeeded in correcting all the ‘wrongs’ that had been committed.
-I was happy rather because peace to me was intuitively superior to war, and hence all peace makers are worthy of respect, at the very least for the courage this required.
-I hated how Sadat was vilified in Syria after 1977, but I was wise enough to not share my feelings even with close family members.
+I was satisfied, rather, because peace to me was intuitively superior to war, and hence all peace makers were worthy of respect, at the very least for the courage this required.
+I hated how Sadat was vilified in Syria after 1977, but I was wise enough not to share my feelings even with close family members.
 Later, when I was nearly thirty-four, I watched with sadness and disbelief as the Asad-Clinton meeting in Geneva (March 2000) failed to achieve peace.
-The sin here is to imply that compromise and peace are superior to pride and war.
-My eighth-grade teacher of al-tarbīyah al-waṭanīyah (national upbringing), would constantly repeat to me that in matters of national pride, only cowards compromise.
+The sin here was to imply that compromise and peace are superior to pride and war.
+My eighth-grade teacher of al-Tarbīyah al-Waṭanīyah (National Upbringing), would constantly reiterate to me that in matters of national pride, only cowards compromise.
 My words were a sin of ignorance, but if I repeated them they would become something much worse.
 To share examples of any such ‘compromise’, regardless of who had enacted it, from the Prophet’s Treaty of Hudaybiyyah to Saladin’s Treaty of Ramla, is to share stories of loss and defeat.
 All such treaties are wrong and should be rejected on principle.
-My teacher and others seemed so addicted to the idea of war and conflict, that I often wondered if they could digest a peace treaty, even if entirely on their terms!
+My teacher and others seemed so addicted to the idea of war and conflict that I often wondered if they could digest a peace treaty, even if entirely on their terms!

-What is perhaps the saddest aspect of all of this is just how popular these ideas remain in contemporary Syria.
+What is perhaps the most unfortunate aspect of all of this is just how popular these ideas remain in contemporary Syria.
 They successfully transform most political discussions into a minefield.
-At any minute, your voice will be overwhelmed with emotional outbursts, and various types of proclamations.
+At any minute, your voice will be overwhelmed by emotional outbursts, and various types of proclamations.
 In my case, I’m quickly dismissed as an extension of my American mother.
 What else could possibly explain my stubborn inclination to sin?
-The words of my late Sufi teacher, Bashir al-Bani (1911-2008) come back to me, ‘tread carefully my son, God forgives all sins, but Syrians do not.’
+The words of my late Sufi teacher, Bashir al-Bani (1911–2008) come back to me, ‘Tread carefully my son, God forgives all sins, but Syrians do not.’

 */Dr. Omar Imady was born in Damascus.
 He is presently a Senior Fellow at the Centre for Syrian Studies at the University of St Andrews.